raimohanska/ui-thread-as-monad/README.md

 UI Thread as Monad
 ==================

-I got this digusted feeling when writing Android apps where you'll be doing
+I got this disgusted feeling when writing Android apps where I was doing

 ~~~ .java